Sharron Angle: 2010 run for U.S. Senate

 One of Angle's campaign ads aired on television late in her campaign entitled "The Wave" was cited as racist and despicable by Sen. Robert Menendez.

-On election day, Reid defeated Angle by a margin 50.3% to 44.6%.
+On election day, Reid defeated Angle by 41,424 votes.

+In its analysis of Reid's victory over Angle, Politico reported that the Reid campaign had placed advertisements opposing Angle's main primary opponent, Sue Lowden.
+The purpose of the ads was to enhance the "polarizing" Angle's chances of winning the Republican nomination.

 Avoidance of the press and disputes with them

 Angle was criticized during the campaign for largely avoiding answering questions from the press, both local and national.
 In September, the Las Vegas Review-Journal sued her for copyright infringement after she allegedly posted entire articles from the publication on her campaign website without permission.
 After the campaign ended, it was revealed that the campaign developed a code word to alert office workers if the media entered campaign headquarters: "It's time to water the plants."

 Scientology issue

 During the primary campaign, Lowden took out a political ad criticizing Angle's alleged associations with Scientology and claiming Angle "pushed a bill favored by the Church of Scientology."
 Although the Las Vegas Review-Journal said that "no bill was ever introduced," the Las Vegas Sun noted that Angle's website credited her with a successful bill against psychotropic drugs in schools, a position also supported by Scientologists, and that she had accompanied celebrity Scientologists Jenna Elfman and Kelly Preston to promote the bill in the U.S. Senate.
 Angle herself promoted a similar bill in the Nevada Assembly but was not successful.

 During a KVBC-hosted debate on Face to Face with Jon Ralston, Angle was asked about "recent whispers" that her legislative proposal to establish the Scientology-linked Second Chance Program in Nevada prisons was a "strange foray into Scientology", a reference to her 2003 proposal to study the program implemented in Mexico and New Mexico.
 Angle responded, "This program had a recidivism rate of less than 10 percent.
 They aren't massages. … it was more of a karate chop.
 The sauna was a sweat box.
 When you're in there with 30 guys, it's not exactly a sauna."

 Angle has repeatedly denied "the rumor that she's a Scientologist", stating that the controversy had been "largely distorted".
 Regarding these claims relating to Scientology, Angle told the Las Vegas Review-Journal, "The way to ruin a conservative is to pass them off as part of the radical fringe.
 They always try to marginalize me."